FrancesCoronel/personal-website-v3/_portfolio/2016-11-18-product-studio.md

 comments with our interface, 80% said they were more likely to comment, and 100% said they were more likely to do one or the other.
 We also saw a lot of smiles and got a lot of unsolicited positive feedback.
-And from our alumni crit, we got feedback that ranged from “There’s really something here” to concerns about our feature inviting trolls in as well.
+And from our alumni crit, we got feedback that ranged from "There’s really something here" to concerns about our feature inviting trolls in as well.

 Architecture Evolution